The Rational Animal

 Meanwhile the zoologists living with the wild bears were working frantically to crack the code of their language.
 The study of the language had long been delayed by the fact that it took so long for anyone to realize that their vocalizations were a bona fide language.

 The first generations of zoologists were primarily concerned with behavior.
 The animals seemed to have no aggressive instincts.
 They had no natural predators to fear, save man of course, and they were not quite smart enough to see that.
 Before the reduction of their habitat began they knew only abundance.
 Yet when confronted with a situation of scarcity, a bear will always share rather than horde what it finds.
 This was the chief source of fascination, this and their ability to learn our languages.

 The discovery that they were speaking a language amongst themselves was a fluke.
 Two wild bears were grunting to each other, as they are wont to do, when one turned to the zoologist sitting next to it and said, “How about you?”

-The bear’s “How about you?” indicated that it was bringing Wu into the conversation.
+The bear’s “How about you?” indicated that it was bringing Olaf into the conversation.
 It had switched over to English in order to include him.
-So Wu assumed he only had to ask the bear to translate what it had said to its companion into English.
+So Olaf assumed he only had to ask the bear to translate what it had said to its companion into English.
 But translation turned out to be another concept the bears could not grasp.
 The question, “What did you say to your friend?” was answered with a series of seemingly identical rhythmless grunts.
-When Wu corrected himself and asked the bear what it said to its friend “in English,” the bear replied that it had not spoken to its friend in English.
+When Olaf corrected himself and asked the bear what it said to its friend “in English,” the bear replied that it had not spoken to its friend in English.
 It went on like that for about a half an hour.

 Zoologists and linguists hoped that if they could decipher the language of the wild bears, they could justify the Preserve’s existence.
 A language was a culture and a culture, they reasoned, deserved preservation.